pushcode-dev/html-css-intro-guided-project/README.md

 </details>

+### Step 5.

-5. Using title tags, add a title of `Aloha!` within the head tags in your html.
+Using title tags, add a title of `Aloha!` within the head tags in your html.

 <details>

 ```html